y2bd/invertebrae/README.md

 # Invertebrae

-This game was created for [Ludum Dare 44](https://ldjam.com/events/ludum-dare/44/$139255/welcome-to-ludum-dare-44).
+This game was created for [Ludum Dare 44](https://ldjam.com/events/ludum-dare/44/invertebrae).

+If you’re here from Ludum Dare, you might be looking for the [story file](src/story.json).

+## Technologies

+- typescript
+- react (hooks-style)
+- react-dnd

 ## Credits